 Standard

-The border collie standard as the other breeds can find the Official FCI site.
 You just search the border collie or watch the 1st Group and get the 8th section and download the standard which is a .doc file.
-PDF Standard

 General apperanace